Estimated Time | 3 to 4 hours | |

 See photos of hiking

-Why choose a trail at Green Lake National Fish Hatchery?
+Why hike at Green Lake National Fish Hatchery ?

 Welcome to the green lake national fish hatchery, a hidden gem nestled in the heart of Maine's breathtaking wilderness.
 If you're a hiker, outdoor enthusiast, or someone simply yearning to immerse yourself in nature's tranquility, this is a destination you won't want to miss.